w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

   ScrollTimeline proposal does not prohibit.

-* **Stateful scripted scroll driven animations**: Some scroll-linked animations may not fit well within declarative animations (e.g., those that depend on scroll velocity, or direction, or have custom per frame logic etc.).
+* **Stateful scripted scroll driven animations**: Some scroll-linked animations may not fit well within declarative animations such as those that depend on scroll velocity, or direction, or have custom per frame logic.
 We believe these can continue to be solved using rAF (and in future be made more efficient with [CSS Animation Worklet](https://drafts.css-houdini.org/css-animationworklet/)).
 ScrollTimeline may be used in conjunction with these.